prateek147/prateek147.github.io/source/_posts/2013-12-17-ios-application-security-part-25-secure-coding-practices-for-ios-development.markdown

 ---
 layout: post
-title: "IOS Application Security Part 25 – Secure Coding Practices for IOS Development"
+title: "iOS Application Security Part 25 – Secure Coding Practices for iOS Development"
 date: 2013-12-17 13:07
 comments: true
 categories: [security]
 ---

-<p>In this article, we will look at some of the best practices an IOS developer should follow in order to make sure that their application is not easily exploitable by hackers.</p>
+<p>In this article, we will look at some of the best practices an iOS developer should follow in order to make sure that their application is not easily exploitable by hackers.</p>

 <h3>Local Data Storage</h3>